 About 5.5 miles south of Ronan, MT, turn east off of Hwy 93 onto Eagle Pass Road.
-Follow for 3.9 miles.
-Before you enter the Cheff Ranch, turn left (north) onto the canal access road and proceed for 0.8 miles to a forested parking area on the left and below the road grade.
-There may be wire range gates across the canal is a few steps away.
+Follow it east for 3.9 miles.
+Before you enter the Cheff Ranch, turn left (north) onto the potholed canal access road and proceed for 0.8 miles to an unsigned, forested parking area on the left and below the road grade.
+There may be wire range gates across the canal road.
+Make sure to close any that you open.
 Parking is limited, perhaps enough for 10 cars at most.
 Do not park along the narrow canal road.
 The hike begins at the footbridge that crosses the canal, located a few steps north of the parking area.
 Trail running shoes are appropriate.
 An ice axe will be helpful in early season or in high snowfall years.
 Bear spray is a must for all hikers.

 Parking area for Eagle Pass Trailhead.